madronalabs/mlvg/README.md

 MacOS and Windows, VST3 plugins for Mac and Windows, and AU plugins for Mac.

-status (Aug 22 2022)
+status (Dec 2022)
 ----------------
+Mlvg is still a work in progress, not yet suitable for production.
 Theoretically this is cross-platform, and can build VST / AU plugins.
-But currently only examples/app for Mac has been tested.
+But currently only examples/app for Mac are being tested.